-Tears streamed down his face as two different lives converged in his head.
+So why were the images so clear?
+It all started in this basement, surrounded by pictures—but for a funeral, not a party.
+Tears burned behind his lids as two different lives converged in his head.
 One with Pep, one without.
-He clutched the gem in his hand and raced up the stairs and out the front door.
+He clutched the gem in his hand, raced up the stairs and crashed out the front door to his truck.

 God, please.
 Don’t let his life with her have been a dream.
 He couldn’t go back to that miserable excuse for a life he’d had without her.

 His tires squealed as he slammed to a stop before the large Tudor home on Jenkins Street.
-No sign of Pep’s car in the driveway, but on really cold days she parked in the garage.
+No sign of Pep’s car in the driveway.
+His heart thudded in his ears.

-He ran across the snow-covered lawn but came to a breathless stop on the welcome mat.
-He couldn’t barge in on her like this.
-He’d scare the crap out of her.
+He ran across the snow-covered lawn, slipping twice in his haste before coming to a breathless stop on the welcome mat.
+He couldn’t barge in like this—he’d scare the crap out of her.

 He should have finished the door over the summer.
 Pep had picked out a warm red, but he’d delayed until the weather forced him to put the job off until spring.
 He hated painting.
 Once his landscaping business had taken off, he’d been only too happy to give up flipping houses.

-This house was different, of course.
+But this house wasn’t one of his flips.
 No safe, neutral colors or rented showpiece furniture designed to get the most bang for his buck.
-No. This was a home and it reflected their personalities perfectly.
+Nope.
+This was a home and it reflected their personalities perfectly.

-Within walking distance of the high school, Pep had driven by it countless times on her way to work and fallen in love with it.
-When that for-sale-by-owner sign went up, Pep hadn’t bothered driving home before calling for an appointment.
+Within walking distance of the high school she taught at, Pep had driven by it countless times on her way to work and fallen in love with it.
+On a street full of cookie cutter split-levels, Pep loved the way the home stood out.
+The shifting array of kids’ toys that used to litter the yard would have driven him crazy, but made Pep feel like a happy family lived inside.
+Just what she envisioned for them When that for-sale-by-owner sign went up, Pep hadn’t bothered driving home before calling for an appointment.
 She’d dragged him through the next day and they’d made an offer that night.

 He swept his six-year-old daughter into his arms for a bear hug.
 His heart melted as it did each time she greeted him with all the love in the world in her eyes.
-The tight band around his chest loosened its hold.
+The tight band around his chest loosened.
 Warmth enveloped him as he carried Mandy inside then closed and locked the door behind them.

 “She’s getting ready for the party.
 She looks booful.”
 Mandy squirmed in his arms until he put her down.